 Plate 646.
 Jumping a Hurdle; Saddle; Rider, 105, Nude; 1885 (collotype on paper), Eadweard Muybridge, (1830-1904) / Addison Gallery of American Art, Phillips Academy, Andover, MA, USA / gift of the Edwin J. Beinecke Trust / Bridgeman Images

 Eadweard Muybridge began experimenting with the capabilities of photographic technology and what would become motion picture technology, in 1872.
-In the late 1960s, he invented one of the first camera shutters, which would be integral to his later work and photography.
+In the late 1860s, he invented one of the first camera shutters, which would be integral to his later work and photography.
 He set out to see if when a horse gallops, all four legs leave the ground simultaneously.
-His initial attempts were unsuccessful because the camera’s shutter speed was not fast enough to capture the fraction of a second moment.
+His initial attempts were unsuccessful because the camera’s shutter speed was not fast enough to capture the fraction of a second moments needed to analyse the motion.
 A few years later he returned to the project, this time armed with a new system that consisted of 12 cameras set up to an electrical trigger.
 As the horse gallops in front of the cameras, the shutters would be tripped creating a set of sequential photographs.

 In 1879, Muybridge invented the zoopraxiscope, which allowed him to project large quantities of images in rapid succession, animating them like a film.
 The zoopraxiscope would become the template cinema projection with the sequential images becoming the template for films.
 From 1884 to 1887 Muybridge continued to study motion in humans and animals and took over 100,000 photographs of various motions.
 Muybridge’s work was innovative and influenced the fields of photography, cinema, and science before the dawn of the 20th century.